From spaghetti and spritz to pizza and pinot noir, discover the best Italian restaurants in Sydney.

 Since 1987, Paddington’s Buon Ricordo has been serving authentic Italian flavours to Sydney foodies.
 This produce-driven menu champions classic Italian dishes with a stellar wine list of over 600 bottles to choose from.
 From burrata and buffalo mozzarella to classic pasta dishes, expect warming, generous hospitality at Buon Ricordo.
 Find out more here.

-Open from breakfast right through to dinner, Fratelli Paradiso is one of Sydney’s favourite Italian restaurants.
-Whether you’re in the mood for a morning espresso and pastry or bowl of pasta and boozy tiramisu by night, you’ll find it all at Fratelli Paradiso (along with an exceptional service).
+Fratelli Paradiso is one of Sydney’s favourite Italian restaurants.
+If you’re in the mood for a bowl of pasta and boozy tiramisu, you’ll find it all at Fratelli Paradiso (along with an exceptional service).
 Find out more here.

 Boasting one of the best views in Sydney, Icebergs Dining Room and Bar is a waterfront Italian restaurant celebrating Australia’s best local produce.
 With a focus on modern Italian eats and seasonal favours, soak in sweeping views of Bondi Beach from this iconic dining room, delivering sustainable seafood, artisanal produce and delicious drinks.
 Find out more here.